 Furthermore, surfaces only seen if the person takes a more unusual position, would be in class ‘C’ finish.
 The customer is in this position in order to specifically examine the surface more closely.
 Or to access the a remote in a usually inaccessible spot.

 Furthermore, a good example which easily explains these classifications is the roof rail.
 The roof rail is eye level and is therefore of critical importance in respect of aesthetic quality.
 However, it has three basic surfaces.
 The outer edge which meets the eye immediately.
 Then there is the inside edge, which you can see at a distance, ie across the car.
 After that, there is the underside.
 You can only see this usually, if you are bending down and looking up at the same time.

 These are classed as ‘A’, ‘B’, & ‘C’ respectively.
 It is usual to define defect sizes and numbers for each of these categorised surfaces with the ‘A’ being the most stringent.
-These visual quality standards are set by the industry and are combined with physical and chemical standards which are achieved with the powder formulations, and specified pre-treatments.
+These visual quality standards are set by the industry and are combined with physical and chemical standards.
+These are achieved with the powder formulations, and specified pre-treatments.

 Whilst powder coating can be split into 3 basic classifications; Matt, Satin, & Gloss.
 There is a cross over from one to another and can be down to the eye of the beholder.
-For instance the most common finish; Ford Matt Black can be considered to be a more Satin finish, and may often be referred to a Satin Matt or Semi-Gloss (the latter being technically wrong) which confuses the picture especially when some of the wet painted body colours are visually as Matt as you can get.
+For instance the most common powder coat finish is Ford Matt Black.
+You could consider it to be a more of a Satin finish.
+So, many often refer it to a Satin Matt or Semi-Gloss (the latter being technically wrong).
+Therefore, it confuses the picture, especially when some of the wet painted body colours are visually as Matt as you can get.

-A formulation that is basically glossy finish but has a course texture is not going to give a high gloss appearance or reading, but it will be very different with a matt formulation with the same texture.
+A formulation that is basically glossy finish but has a course texture is not going to give a high gloss appearance or reading.
+But it will be very different with a matt formulation with the same texture.
 For most the eye is the best judge, with samples using the same base material essential and condition to be exact.